 Are you still struggling to understand how to remain secure and compliant with the recent Oracle license announcement on Java SE 8?
-Join our joint Snow and SoftwareOne webinar to help you understand how to navigate through these changes.
+Learn how to navigate through these changes in our joint Snow and SoftwareOne webinar.

 Java is one of the most popular programming languages in the world with millions of Java-based applications created and many more applications that won’t work without Java being installed.
 When Sun first released Java, it did so under a proprietary software license but in 2007, Sun re-licensed Java under a General Public License making Java free to all under an open source model.

 Oracle acquired Sun in 2010 and part of the agreement was that Oracle would continue to make Java available free of charge under the open source model, which Oracle has done under its Oracle Binary Code License Agreement.
 However, Java licensing began to get complicated when Oracle started to develop commercial features specifically for Java and make them available as separately licensed products – Java SE Advanced and Java SE Suite.
 In 2014, Oracle introduced a new desktop license – Java SE Advanced Desktop.

 Oracle has announced that from January 2019, Java SE 8 public updates will no longer be available for business, commercial or production use without a commercial license although it will remain free for general purpose computing usage.
 Personal users will be able to utilize Java for the most common computing tasks on personal desktops, notebooks, smartphones and tablets, but if Java is being used in a commercial or production environment then a license will be required.
 An example would be opening a web page or developing an application for education.
 For any usage outside of this, a valid license must be in place.